Kidlington FC

 In 1945 Kidlington FC was reformed and an AGM was held in the (old) Foresters Hall in High Street.
 One of the main tasks for the club was to find a ground.
 One piece of land that was of interest was in Yarnton Road (now their current home) but at this time the owners, a Mrs Partridge from Begbroke, changed her mind about selling.
 Jim Tompkins then offered them a field located at the end of the original Lyne Road at the start of Begbroke Lane (C) - now accessed via Partridge Place as Lyne Road is now rerouted).
 This land, located between Rowel Brook and the Oxford Canal, was known as Round Ham.
 The pitch was located through a gate found after crossing both the railway line and the canal.
 This site can still easily be found and hasn't really changed at all - even the footpath that ran alongside the pitch is still clearly visible today.
 The pitch also bordered the Oxford Canal, which was often the resting place for wayward shots.
 An old type nissen hut was used as changing rooms.
 The club had some success in the Oxford City Junior League and Mid-Oxon League.
 On 5th September 1952, the parish boundary between Begbroke and Kidlington was moved and so the former home of Kidlington FC became a part of Begbroke.

-In 1950 Kidlington drew Headington United in the FA Cup, but gave up home advantage - click here for more details.
+In 1950-51 in what appears to be their first entry into the FA Cup, Kidlington drew Headington United.
+Kidlington gave up home advantage - click here for more details.
+They seem to avoid the FA Cup again until 2007-08.
 Kidlington FC played in the Oxfordshire Senior League (winners in 1953) and then joined the Hellenic League in 1954.

 After discussions with the local Parish Council, a new 'permanent' home was offered at Exeter Close in 1952 (B).
 This is located quite central for the village, the pitch was set long ways between Crown Road and the main Oxford Road.
 Since at least the 1930's Exeter Close was the home of many village activities such as fetes and both Jubilee and Coronation celebrations.
 This site had been donated to the village by two unmarried sisters - Elizabeth and Alice Kitson.
 They had moved from Thornbury House to Court Place in Crown Road, and donated the ground in memory of those who had served in the Forces.
 A condition of its provision was that the ground would not be built on and would be used for recreational sports and leisure.
 It had a large changing room (which is still used for storage by the cricket ground located at the next field along) and the nissen hut was relocated from Begbroke Lane soon after the move and became the shower room.